xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 routine is invoked.
 When all the children are finished exporting, the next sibling is invoked.

+Two files are used to store the PEI data for _Export Ordeing_ instances:
+`file_io.pei.sql` and `stream.pei.sql`, both located in
+`bridgepoint/src/org.xtuml.bp.io.core/sql/`.
+The two different files are used for two different types of export.
+The instances in the file use string identifiers to create a tree to export instances as described in the above paragraph.

 _Action Body_ instances are also created at the same time as _SQL Table_ and _Column_ instances by scanning the OOA of OOA.
 If a class has the attribute `Action_Semantics_internal`, an `AB` instance is created.
 The name of the class,